TomasHubelbauer/svg-3d/readme.md

 ## To-Do

+### Povide camera position and orientation to `render` from the outside

+### Attach rotation and translation to a transform array on the mesh

+Right now they sit in `render`.
+Once the `rotate` function is in `esm-matrix`, add one for translation and then a combining one for rotation around origin and use those in index to position the model before rendering it.
+Rendering will then only accept camera position and orientation and the mesh with its transform array.

 ### Figure out why the SVG SMIL animation does not play on GitHub

 It renders an empty SVG in the readme preview on the repo home page, but going